humm Loans

 Fact Checked

 humm is a loan provider operating in Australia.
-Formerly a buy now pay later (BNPL) service, humm changed its product offering following the announcement of changes to BNPL regulations by the Australian Government.
-Before you start up your humm account, though, it’s essential to understand how it works and what the potential alternatives are.
+Formerly a buy now pay later (BNPL) service, humm changed its business model in June 2025 following the announcement of changes to BNPL regulations by the Australian Government.
+Before you sign up for a humm account, it’s essential to understand how it works and what the potential alternatives are.

-Rates and product information are correct as of 10 June 2025.
+Product information is correct as of 27 October 2025.

 How do humm’s loans work?